Calgary Flames: Atlanta Flames (1972–1980)

-In 1980, Cousins was in considerable financial difficulty and was forced to sell the Flames to stave off bankruptcy.
-With few serious offers from local groups, he was very receptive to an offer from Canadian entrepreneur (and former Oilers owner) Nelson Skalbania.
-He was fronting a group of Calgary businessmen that included oil magnates Harley Hotchkiss, Ralph T. Scurfield, Norman Green, Doc and Byron Seaman, and former Calgary Stampeders great Norman Kwong.
-A last-ditch effort to keep the team in Atlanta fell short, and Cousins sold the team to Skalbania for US$16 million, a record sale price for an NHL team at the time.
-On May 21, 1980, Skalbania announced that the team would move to Calgary.
-He chose to retain the Flames name, feeling it would be a good fit for an oil town like Calgary, while the flaming "A" logo was replaced by a flaming "C".
-Skalbania sold his interest in 1981, and the Flames have been locally owned since.
+In 1980, Cousins was forced to sell the Flames to prevent bankruptcy.
+With few serious offers from local groups, he accepted an offer from Canadian entrepreneur Nelson Skalbania.
+Skalbania retained the Flames name, feeling it would be a good fit for an oil town like Calgary, while the flaming "A" logo was replaced by a flaming "C".
+Skalbania sold his interest in 1981, and the Flames have been locally owned since, first under Calgary Flames Limited Partnership, then Calgary Sports and Entertainment in 2012.